app-generator/react-datta-able/README.md

 ## Node JS API Server

-The product is also open-source and cis already configured to work with Berry Dashboard Template - product features:
+The product is also open-source and is already configured to work with Berry Dashboard Template - product features:

 - Nodejs / Express server
 - JWT authentication (`passport-jwt` strategy)